Configure Source Control with Bitbucket

 2. Create an access token for the repository

-- Create a Bitbucket access token for a repository.
+- Create a Bitbucket access token for the repository.

 - Under Scopes > Repositories, select Read, Write, Admin, and Delete.
 This gives the access token the ability to access and modify the repository containing your Retool apps.